 - Jonwyatt.co.uk is now fully available on all mobile devices, the new versions being Ipad and smartphone compatible.

 - Printed versions of my two recent Chinese series – ‘Bamboo (Six Seconds)’ and ‘Huangshan Ltd’ – are now available as self-published 11 x 8 inch booklets from Magcloud.

 - On a more commercial angle I have been selected (for the second year running) for Luerzer’s Archive’s ‘200 Best Advertising Photographers 2011/2012’.
 The publication will feature several pages of my work.

 - Elsewhere over the last few months work has been featured on Harry Hardie’s ‘Here’ blog; alongside an interview on E-photoreview; as editors picks on the Behance Network and Adweek’s talent gallery; Shots Magazine; shown in the exhibition ‘Transience’ at Galerie Huit as part of Les Rencontres d’Arles Festival; and as part of the Association of Photographers Gallery ‘Collectives’ Print Sales.

 From the series ‘Bamboo (Six Seconds)

 I’m very pleased to announce that I’ll be working with the Diemar/Noble Gallery in London.
+(Update: now known as the L.A.
+Noble Gallery).
 They are currently displaying a 45 x 36 inch framed print of this image from the ‘Huangshan Ltd’ series.